 Chances are, you’ve heard about the myriad ways in which the agile development method is changing the face of software development.
 If you’ve worked in the design world, you may even have given agile a try yourself, or at least found yourself the victim of an overeager manager who wanted to “shake things up” and “think outside the Waterfall box.”

-The agile method is, indeed, an effective and schema-breaking approach, one that's far more relevant in today's cash-strapped, fast-paced work environment than more traditional, slow-moving, risk averse, top down production strategies, which often fall behind the market.
-But, while related, software development isn't web design, and the agile method isn't necessarily a solid template that should be applied to the design process.
-Instead, it's better to take the wider agile philosophy to heart and apply the method's core principles strategically and use a proper agile project management tool to go with it.
+The agile method is, indeed, an effective and schema-breaking approach, one that’s far more relevant in today’s cash-strapped, fast-paced work environment than more traditional, slow-moving, risk averse, top down production strategies, which often fall behind the market.
+But, while related, software development isn’t web design, and the agile method isn’t necessarily a solid template that should be applied to the design process.
+Instead, it’s better to take the wider agile philosophy to heart and apply the method’s core principles strategically and use a proper agile project management tool to go with it.

 Let’s take a look at just what agile is, why it might be good for designers, and how to adapt it accordingly.